 A painful, reddish area of degenerating and ulcerated skin caused by pressure and lack of movement, and made worse by exposure to urine or other irritants on skin.
 Pressure and lack of movement can cause pressure ulcers.

 What exactly is the Blister?

 It is a collection of fluid that is found underneath the top layer of skin and is also known as a bleb or bulla.
 Blisters can be caused by a wide variety of factors, including but not limited to burns, friction forces, and skin diseases.

 Just what is the BMI?

 BMI is an abbreviation for “body mass index.”
-The individual’s weight, expressed in kilogrammes (kg), divided by the square of their height, measured in metres (m).
+The individual’s weight, expressed in kilograms (kg), divided by the square of their height, measured in meters (m).